 Description: The name of the category.

-Note: The full note text.
+Note: Enter the full note text or a template.
 There is no limit to note size and it can span multiple lines.